mynl/aggregate/doc/5_technical_guides/5_x_numerical_methods.rst

     a = build('agg Tw tweedie 10 1.01 1')
     qd(a.describe)
     @savefig tweedie_test_1.png
     a.plot()

-A Tweedie with :math:`p` close to 1 is approximates a Poisson.
+A Tweedie with :math:`p` close to 1 approximates a Poisson.
 Its gamma severity is very peaked around its mean (high :math:`\alpha` and offsetting small :math:`\beta`).

 The next function provides a transparent, if not maximally efficient, implementation of the Tweedie density.